-Research facilities
+Research

 The Motion Capture Laboratory at UTD will allow for the quantified study of anticipatory models and hypotheses such as non-locality, mirror neurons, attractors, among others.